mojmik/web-from-feeds/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Generate posts and pages from custom content.
-Either defined manually or though csv import.
-Fliter with ajax.
-Blazing fast.
-Custom posts with fields you define.
-For Comission Junction publishers you are able to create posts automatically from CJ product catalogs.
+Generate whole website from product feeds in google format (or any other) used by affiliate systems like Commission Junction.
+Easily customize with simple tempating system.
+Blazing fast thanks to internal caching system.

 == Description ==

 Some of features this plugin brings:

-- custom posts
-- custom fields
-- templating system
+- import / bulk import even huge feed files
+- automatically generate categories with product counts
+- store products as custom posts+metas or in dedicated table (for lightning fast filtering)
-- internal caching system
+- internal caching system for even better performance
+- easy templating system for custom appearance
+- ajax powered loading more products (instead of pagination, next items are loaded when you scroll to the bottom like on Facebook)
+- ajax product filtering
+- ajax processed outside wordpress core for maximum speed
 - multi language option
-- filtering with ajax
-- ajax processed outside wordpress core for maximum speed
-- content served with php/ajax for best seo results
-- comission junction import and automatic content generation
 - shortcodes for displaying static/ajax content, categories and brands listing (cj)

 Workflow:
 - install plugin
 - visit site setup page in administration
-- setup custom post type options
+- customize options and templated
-- add fields and content manually or import it from csv
+- add fields and content manually or import it from feeds
+- place shortcodes where as you like

 If interested drop me a message.